How to learn more from negative feedback

-Reading time: Less than 3 minutes
+Reading time: About 3 minutes

-Most of us don’t like criticism, but as writers we need to learn how to be edited.
+Most of us don’t like criticism, but as writers, we need to learn how to be edited.
 Here’s a great trick for making negative feedback positive….

 When I was writing stories for a national magazine, many years ago, I had one editor who particularly irritated me.

 What she did to my stories didn’t bother me.
-In fact, she was mostly pretty hands off.
-Nor was she rude, full of herself or overly-assertive — all traits that can get under my skin.
+In fact, she was mostly pretty hands-off.
+Nor was she rude, full of herself or overly assertive — all traits that can get under my skin.
 Instead, she was sweet and rather quiet.
 So, what was her big sin?

-She was embarrassed about editing.
-Embarrassed, not embarrassing.
 She felt reluctant to suggest changes to my stories.
 And when she made such suggestions, she did it in an overly deferential way.
 “Do you think you could consider…” she would say, over the phone, sounding like a Grade 8 student begging a favour from someone in Grade 12.
 Or, “I’m not sure about this, but do you think you could…”

 I can no longer remember the specifics of her edits, but I will never forget her tone: tentative, apologetic and doubtful.
 This attitude is not the kind anyone wants from an editor.
 Instead, we want feedback from people who feel confident and sound as though they know exactly what they are doing.